bmaxdk/path-planning/README.md

 ![alt text][image6]
 The image above displays the configuration space for a triangular robot that is able to translate in two dimensions as well as rotate about its z-axis.
 [Configuration Space Visualization](https://www.youtube.com/watch?v=SBFwgR4K1Gk&ab_channel=Dr.DrorAtariah)

+### Roadmap
+These methods represent the configuration space using a simple connected graph - similar to how a city can be represented by a metro map.

+![alt text][image7]

+Roadmap methods are typically implemented in two phases:

+* The `construction phase` builds up a graph from a continuous representation of the space.
+This phase usually takes a significant amount of time and effort, but the resultant graph can be used for multiple queries with minimal modifications.
+* The `query phase` evaluates the graph to find a path from a start location to a goal location.
+This is done with the help of a search algorithm.

+### Visibility Graph
+The Visibility Graph builds a roadmap by connecting the start node, all of the obstacles’ vertices, and goal node to each other - except those that would result in collisions with obstacles.
+The Visibility Graph has its name for a reason - it connects every node to all other nodes that are ‘visible’ from its location.

+* `Nodes`: Start, Goal, and all obstacle vertices.
+* `Edges`: An edge between two nodes that does not intersect an obstacle, including obstacle edges.

+![alt text][image8]

+The motivation for building Visibility Graphs is that the shortest path from the start node to the goal node will be a piecewise linear path that bends only at the obstacles’ vertices.
+This makes sense intuitively - the path would want to hug the obstacles’ corners as tightly as possible, as not to add any additional length.
+In certain applications, such as animation or path planning for video games, this is acceptable.
+However the uncertainty of real-world robot localization makes this method impractical.
+[Complete and optimal path]

+### Voronoi Diagram
+Another discretization method that generates a roadmap is called the Voronoi Diagram.
+Unlike the visibility graph method which generates the shortest paths, Voronoi Diagrams maximize clearance between obstacles.
+A Voronoi Diagram is a graph whose edges bisect the free space in between obstacles.
+Every edge lies equidistant from each obstacle around it - with the greatest amount of clearance possible.

+![alt text][image9]

+Once a Voronoi Diagram is constructed for a workspace, it can be used for multiple queries.
+Start and goal nodes can be connected into the graph by constructing the paths from the nodes to the edge closest to each of them.

+Every edge will either be a straight line, if it lies between the edges of two obstacles, or it will be a quadratic, if it passes by the vertex of an obstacle.
+[Complete path]

+### Cell Decomposition
+Another discretization method that can be used to convert a configuration space into a representation that can easily be explored by a search algorithm is `cell decomposition`.
+Cell decomposition divides the space into discrete cells, where each cell is a node and adjacent cells are connected with edges.
+There are two distinct types of cell decomposition:

+* Exact Cell Decomposition
+* Approximate Cell Decomposition.

+#### Exact Cell Decomposition
+Exact cell decomposition divides the space into `non-overlapping cells`.
+This is commonly done by breaking up the space into triangles and trapezoids, which can be accomplished by adding vertical line segments at every obstacle’s vertex.
+![alt text][image10]
+Once a space has been decomposed, the resultant graph can be used to search for the shortest path from start to goal.
+![alt text][image11]
+Exact cell decomposition is elegant because of its precision and completeness.
+Every cell is either ‘full’, meaning it is completely occupied by an obstacle, or it is ‘empty’, meaning it is free.
+And the union of all cells exactly represents the configuration space.
+If a path exists from start to goal, the resultant graph will contain it.

+To implement exact cell decomposition, the algorithm must order all obstacle vertices along the x-axis, and then for every vertex determine whether a new cell must be created or whether two cells should be merged together.
+Such an algorithm is called the `Plane Sweep algorithm`.

+#### Approximate Cell Decomposition